Orion Energy Systems (NASDAQ:OESX) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of Orion Energy Systems (NASDAQ:OESX – Get Rating) in a research note released on Monday.
-The brokerage issued a hold rating on the electronics maker’s stock.
+StockNews.com initiated coverage on shares of Orion Energy Systems (NASDAQ:OESX – Get Rating) in a research report issued to clients and investors on Tuesday.
+The firm set a “hold” rating on the electronics maker’s stock.

-OESX has been the topic of a number of other research reports.
-HC Wainwright cut their target price on Orion Energy Systems from $12.00 to $7.00 in a research report on Thursday, August 4th.
-TheStreet cut Orion Energy Systems from a c- rating to a d+ rating in a research report on Wednesday, August 17th.
+OESX has been the topic of several other reports.
+TheStreet downgraded Orion Energy Systems from a “c-” rating to a “d+” rating in a research report on Wednesday, August 17th.
+HC Wainwright decreased their price objective on Orion Energy Systems from $12.00 to $7.00 in a report on Thursday, August 4th.

 Orion Energy Systems, Inc researches, designs, develops, manufactures, markets, sells, installs, and implements energy management systems for commercial office and retail, exterior area lighting, and industrial applications in North America.
 The company operates through three segments: Orion Services Group, Orion Distribution Services, and Orion U.S.